Power outages, fires, floods, earthquakes,

 use this information.

-to them and what you think they might need
+according to what happened to them and what you think they might need

-Gloves (this is really important, you might want to
+Gloves (this is really important, you might want to always

-always send this)
+send this)

-Respirators (heavy duty dust masks)
+Respirators (heavy duty dust masks, N95s, etc)

 Goggles

-Flashlights
+Flashlights & batteries

 An assortment of screws, nails, and wallboard fasteners

-Toolbox with hammer, screwdrivers, adjustable wrench, pliers,
+Toolbox with hammer, screwdrivers, adjustable wrench, pliers, wire

-wire cutters, etc.
+cutters, etc.

 Hand saw